nadavrap/CoordinatedInteractions/README.md

 # Coordinated interaction
-This is a collection of scripts in python, R and shell scripts that were used in the analysis and data generation of the manuscript "PRS Coordinated interactions".
+This is a collection of scripts in python, R and shell scripts that were used in the analysis and data generation of the manuscript "Coordinated Interaction: A model and test for globally signed epistasis in complex traits", Sheppard et al. 2020.

 ## Software
 ### Required: